slerman12/Help-me/2-Opposing-views.md

 Besides 4 years in undergrad, 5 - 7 years is the average time for a PhD (I was in my 6th), with other students in the University of Rochester CS department going into their 7th year or more.

-In summary, a brand new committee, who had effectively never met me, decided to add to my advisor's decision, [for altogether different "reasons"](https://github.com/slerman12/BrokenWisdoms/blob/main/3-Disproof.md) than this six-month review make-up, then had to change their minds when they realized every research-related reason they gave on record was wrong.
+In summary, Michael L. Scott and a brand new interim committee, who had effectively never met me, decided to add to my advisor's decision, [for altogether different "reasons"](https://github.com/slerman12/BrokenWisdoms/blob/main/3-Disproof.md) than this six-month review make-up, then had to change their minds when they realized every research-related reason they gave on record was wrong.
 At the end, this make-up became their only recourse.

 ### Michael L. Scott